 Paul Sellers Youtube || Paul Sellers' Website

 Being an honest chap I'll be upfront in saying that many of these links are Amazon referral links.
-That means I'll get a fraction of a fraction of the cost if you purchase through these links.
+That means as an Amazon associate, I'll earn from qualifying purchases if you click through these links.

 This is the knife Paul Sellers recommends for marking out cuts.
 It is a small, lightweight knife and the blade folds around to store inside the handle.
 There is also storage space for a spare blade in the handle and the black plastic cap at the end locks the blade.